 What Are You Building

-Looking back on your life, how would God see the structure you built?
+Looking back on your life, how would God see the structure of your life?
+What you have built of it.
 Would it be constructed of eternal materials, on a firm foundation, with a beautiful framework, and of great value worthy of the admiration of the Lord?
-Or would it look like an old barn, rickety, airy, and ready to fall to the ground?
-It is not worth building your life on the temporal things of this world.
+Or would it look like this old barn, rickety, airy, and ready to fall to the ground?
+All because it was built on temporal things.

-Whatever it does look like, it will be a testimony that will speak volumes into eternity.
+Whatever it looks like, it will be a testimony that will speak volumes into eternity.
 If you have built with the things of this world, you will suffer loss.
-But if you construct it with something that honors the Lord, that is done by faith for the His kingdom.
-It will be beautiful and bring great rewards.
+But if you build with things that honor the Lord, you do things by faith for His kingdom.
+It will be beautiful in His sight and bring great rewards.

 According to the grace of God given to me, like a skilled master builder, I laid a foundation, and someone else is building upon it.
 Let each one take care how he builds upon it.
 For no one can lay a foundation other than that which is laid, which is Jesus Christ.
 1 Corinthians 3:10-11

-The Lord Jesus Christ has laid before you His foundation.
+The Lord Jesus Christ has been laid before you as your foundation.
 He is the cornerstone, the most critical piece of the building.
 He is your example to emulate and copy in everything you do.
-The question is, what are you building?
+The question is, what are you building with?
 Are you constructing a structure to satisfy your flesh or your worldly desires?
 Is the castle you have risen full of your successes, accomplishments, and accolades for your pleasure?
-Is it for all to see what you have done?
+Is it for all to see what you have done, or are they for the Lord?

-Do you know that when you build for your desires, they will be worth nothing?
-The natural things of this world will be left behind?
-So likewise, there is no reward if you do something for selfish reasons.
-Think about it, has anyone ever been able to take anything from this world into eternity?
-You will not take anything from this world except for the souls of men, women, and children and what you have done for them and the Lord.
+Do you know that if you build your life for yourself, in the end, it will be for nothing?
+Do you know that the natural things of this world will be left behind?
+If you build things for selfish reasons, there is no reward.
+Think about it: has anyone ever been able to take anything from this world into eternity?
+Nothing can be taken from this world except for the souls of men, women, and children and what you have done for them and the Lord.
 These are the things that will last for eternity.

 God will judge everything you have done in your entire life.
-The fire will test everything.
-He will test your deeds to see if they were for the Lord’s service or yourself.
-Don’t forget the motivation of your heart.
-He will judge that, too, because you can not hide anything from the eyes of the Lord.
+God’s fire of judgment will test everything you have done, and your deeds will be tested to see if they were for the Lord’s service or yourself.
+Let’s not forget the motivation of your heart; this, too, will be judged because nothing can be hidden from the eyes of the Lord.

-So, if you have been building with eternity in mind, praise the Lord and keep up your good work.
-But suppose you have built a structure over the years with selfish motivations.
+So, if you have been building with eternity in mind, praise the Lord and keep up the good work.
+But suppose you have made a structure over the years with selfish motivations.
 In that case, it is time to repent and start building with eternity in mind.
-There still is time to build for the Kingdom of God.
+Build as if you are building up the Kingdom of God.
 Do everything for Christ, keeping what has eternal value in mind.
 That is what will last.

 What has an eternal value, you may ask?
 The souls of men, women, and children and to do all sorts of good deeds as the Lord directs with a selfless attitude.
 What are the tools you should use?
 But the fruits of the Spirit and the Gospel of Jesus Christ.